 The first version of your landing page won’t be the last.
 Expect it to go through multiple iterations before you hit your stride.
 Reach the “best” iteration faster by using different tracking tools to see what’s working on your page.

-There are plenty of neat tools available as add-ons to a landing page.
+There are plenty of neat landing page optimization tools/tools available as add-ons to a landing page.
 Heat maps, for example, show you where people are looking and spending most of their time on a page.
 Scroll maps let you know how far people are scrolling down a page.
 Confetti reports can even show you where individual clicks are occurring.

-The fear of missing out, or FOMO, is one of the driving factors behind why people make purchase decisions.
+The fear of missing out, search engine optimization or FOMO, is one of the driving factors behind why people make purchase decisions.
 Thus any time you can leverage scarcity in your copywriting and CTAs, you should do it.

 Phrases like limited time, limited quantities, today-only, and ending soon are all effective.
 Countdown timers also work well, particularly for webinars, events, and sales.